[HISTORY: Adopted by the Township Committee of the Township of Pennsauken as indicated in article histories. Amendments noted where applicable.]

 [Adopted 3-13-1978 by Ord.
 No. 78-3 as Art.
 I of Ch.
 208 of the 1977 Code]

 No person, firm or corporation shall affix, paint, post, hang or otherwise attach or cause or allow any of his, her, their or its subordinates or employees, or allow anyone acting on his, her, their or its behalf, to affix, paint, post, hang or otherwise attach any political banner, poster, placard or political advertising of any type whatsoever to any hydrants, traffic signs, street signs, signal posts, electric wires, telephone wires, public sidewalks, public pavements, public thoroughfares, public monuments, public statues and parking meters situated in or upon any of the public thoroughfares or public places of Pennsauken Township or upon any structure or building of the Township of Pennsauken.

-Political signs shall be permitted within all zoning districts within the Township of Pennsauken, provided that they are not placed within the right-of-way of any road or street and do not obstruct traffic.
+Political signs shall be permitted within all zoning districts within the Township of Pennsauken, provided they are not placed where they obstruct traffic.